FORE and ORSANCO Reach Over 41,000 Participants Across Six States During 2025 Education & Outreach Season

 During the 2025 program year, the Foundation for Ohio River Education (FORE) and the Ohio River Valley Water Sanitation Commission (ORSANCO) partnered to deliver a robust, multi-state education and outreach season focused on Ohio River water quality, watershed stewardship, and environmental career pathways.

-From February through December, FORE and ORSANCO hosted more than 80 education and outreach engagements across six states—Ohio, Kentucky, Indiana, Pennsylvania, West Virginia, and Tennessee—reaching more than 41,000 participants.
+From February through December, FORE and ORSANCO participated in more than 200 education and outreach engagements across six states—Ohio, Kentucky, Indiana, Pennsylvania, West Virginia, and Tennessee—reaching more than 47,000 participants.
 Programs served a wide range of audiences, including K–12 and college students, educators, families, community members, and environmental professionals.

 Programming included hands-on classroom and field-based learning, large public festivals and community events, educator professional development, citizen science trainings, and workforce exploration opportunities.
-Signature initiatives such as the RiverREACH floating classroom and canoe programs, the Life Below the Waterline mobile aquarium, and regional water festivals and watershed collaborations provided immersive, place-based experiences on and along the Ohio River.
+Signature initiatives such as the RiverREACH floating classroom and canoe programs, River Watchers citizen volunteer monitoring program, the Life Below the Waterline mobile aquarium, and regional water festivals and watershed collaborations provided immersive, place-based experiences on and along the Ohio River.

 The Life Below the Waterline mobile aquarium alone engaged thousands of participants at Earth Day celebrations, water and river festivals, and other large public events.
 Featuring 8–20 native fish species at each stop, the aquarium helped connect communities with Ohio River biodiversity—often reaching audiences with limited access to hands-on aquatic science experiences.